emedware/omni18n/README.md

 ## TODO

-- testing the errors - both in interpolation and deserialization
+- testing the errors - both in interpolation and deserialization (coverage)

+## Contributing

+The best way to report a bug is to PR a failing unit test.

+Any DB or framework adaptation can be published separately, just report it and the reference will be added here.

+I made this functionality roughly ~10 times from scratch for a lot of different projects.
+It means the interface comes out of a shitload of years of trials/errors/fixes and so there is few breaking changes to expect, if not none at all.